Solanum seaforthianum: Range

-The species has become widely naturalised outside its native range and is an invasive species in Australia, Africa, Indochina, the Pacific Islands and India, choking native vegetation and poisoning livestock.
+Originally introduced as an ornamental plant, it is now a garden escape, although it is can still be present in cultivation. the species has become widely naturalised outside its native range and is an invasive species in Australia, Africa, Indochina, the Pacific Islands and India, choking native vegetation and poisoning livestock.
+It has also been listed as a noxious weed in South Africa.